 Each UxC Policy Watch subscription also includes access to a comprehensive list of key relevant documents (including some that are not available on the web).

 Policy Watch subscribers also gain access to all of UxC's policy experts who can help guide you through the maze of information.

 From the early days of the nuclear fuel industry to today, government policy decisions have shaped the way we do business.
 The governmental and public policy role in the industry remains an important factor in all components of the nuclear fuel market.

 There are a multitude of trade issues unfolding in parallel today.
-The Section 232 investigation, Russia's inclusion of the nuclear industry within proposed retaliatory sanctions against the U.S., the ongoing struggle over the Russian Suspension Agreement (RSA), and Brexit case are all developing concurrently and represent a sample of the key developments that have the potential to radically change the nuclear fuel markets.
+The U.S. Section 232 investigation, Iran sanctions, the ongoing fight over the Russian Suspension Agreement (RSA), U.S. trade tensions with China, and Brexit are all developing concurrently and represent a sample of the key developments with the potential to radically alter the nuclear fuel markets.
 Indeed, the current nuclear market situation highlights how policy issues can have a tremendous impact on nuclear power and all sectors of the nuclear fuel cycle.

 Our Q1 2019 Policy Watch report focused on the following topics, among others:

 - U.S. DOC revokes antidumping duty order on LES from France

 - Section 232 investigation

 - High-Assay Low Enrichment Uranium (HALEU) initiatives

 - U.S. federal and state efforts to support at-risk nuclear plants